-Donors have responded positively to the GGDP.
-As of March 2015, US\$235 million have been raised, to be deployed through a new window within the Clean Technology Fund (CTF) for funding geothermal exploratory investments as part of the Utility Scale Renewable Energy Program.
-As of March 2015, three projects were approved by the CTF, for Chile and Mexico, to be implemented by the Inter-American Development Bank, and for Turkey, to be implemented by the European Bank for Reconstruction and Development.
-Several projects are under preparation to be presented to this CTF window by other multilateral development banks.

-To lead the design and implementation of the Global Geothermal Development Plan, ESMAP has raised and set aside US\$7.5 million over 2013-16 to: (i) identify and develop a pipeline of investments in geothermal energy resource validation through drilling; (ii) promote knowledge dissemination and capacity building; and (iii) advocate for additional concessional capital mobilization.
-Currently, ESMAP is supporting identification, preparation, and supervision of 8 geothermal investment operations (e.g., Djibouti, Nicaragua, Dominica, Armenia, Turkey, Indonesia).
+The Energy Sector Management Assistance Program (ESMAP) is a global knowledge and technical assistance program administered by The World Bank.
+It provides analytical and advisory services to low- and middle-income countries to increase their know-how and institutional capacity to achieve environmentally sustainable energy solutions for poverty reduction and economic growth.
+ESMAP is funded by Australia, Austria, Denmark, the European Commission, Finland, France, Germany, Iceland, Japan, Lithuania, the Netherlands, Norway, Sweden, Switzerland, and the United Kingdom, as well as The World Bank. the GGDP.
+As of March 2017, US\$235 million have been raised, to be deployed through a new window within the Clean Technology Fund (CTF) for funding geothermal exploratory investments as part of the Utility Scale Renewable Energy Program.
+As of March 2017, projects had been approved by the CTF for Chile, Mexico, Colombia, Nicaragua and the Eastern Caribbean, to be implemented by the Inter-American Development Bank; for Turkey, one to be implemented by the European Bank for Reconstruction and Development and another one by the World Bank; for Indonesia, to be implemented by the World Bank; and for Kenya, to be implemented by the African Development Bank.
+Donors have responded positively to To lead the design and implementation of the Global Geothermal Development Plan, ESMAP has raised and set aside US\$8.35 million over 2013-17 to: (i) identify and develop a pipeline of investments in geothermal energy resource validation through promote knowledge drilling; (ii) dissemination and capacity building; and (iii) advocate for additional concessional capital mobilization.
+Currently, ESMAP is supporting identification, preparation, and supervision of 8 geothermal investment operations (e.g., Djibouti, Nicaragua, Dominica, Armenia, Turkey, and Indonesia).
 In addition, 11 countries have benefited from technical assistance deployed by ESMAP.
-Building strong partnerships with key bilateral, such as KFW, ICEIDA, and multi-lateral financing institutions and donors, such as Climate Investment Funds, has also been central to the GGDP efforts by ESMAP.
-Knowledge dissemination and capacity building have also taken central stage thanks to two GGDP Roundtables (The Hague, November 2013; Copenhagen, October 2014) and to the partnership with the International Geothermal Association (IGA) to develop of Global Standards for Classification of Geothermal Resources and the organization of a course on "Reducing Geothermal Drilling Risk" for the 2015 World Geothermal Congress.
+Building strong partnerships with key bilaterals, such as KFW and ICEIDA, and multi-lateral financing institutions and donors, such as Climate Investment Funds, has also been central to the GGDP efforts by ESMAP.
+Knowledge dissemination and capacity building have also taken central stage thanks to three GGDP Roundtables (The Hague, November 2013; Copenhagen, October 2014; Reykjavik, April 2016), the partnership with the International Geothermal Association (IGA) to develop of Global Standards for Classification of Geothermal Resources, and to the recent publication of a report on Geothermal Resource Risk Mitigation Mechanisms and a guidance note on Greenhouse Gases and Geothermal Utilization.